aridoza/foundational-java/oop-java/inheritance-abstraction-lab/README.md

 You need to design a program that manages a school.
 The school has classrooms, and the classrooms have teachers and students assigned to them.
 Each classroom contains students in a single grade (i.e., first, second, third, and so on).

-The actions and properties of each class is up to you to decide.
+You decide what the actions and properties of each class will be.

 ## Exercise